alexcasalboni/ssm-cache-python/README.md

 ## Decorator utility

 The retry logic shown above can be simplified with the decorator method provided by each `SSMParameter` object.
-Your code will look as follows:

 ```python
 from ssm_cache import SSMParameter